OpenOmics/metavirs/README.md

 ```

 ## Contribute
-This site is a living document, created for and by members like you. metavirs is maintained by the members of OpenOmics and is improved by continous feedback!
-We encourage you to contribute new content and make improvements to existing content via pull request to our [GitHub repository](https://github.com/OpenOmics/metavirs).
+This site is a living document, created for and by members like you. metavirs is maintained by the members of OpenOmics and is improved by continuous feedback!
+We encourage you to contribute new content and make improvements to existing content via pull requests to our [GitHub repository](https://github.com/OpenOmics/metavirs).

 ## Citation